Checklist: 10 questions to ask your home inspector

 Make sure you’ve hired the right person for the job and know what to expect.

 2. Can I shadow you during the inspection?
 Being present for the home inspection is a great opportunity to learn more about your home and ask questions.
 Typically, it will take two to four hours.
-It’s a major red flag if the home inspector denies your request to follow him or her during the inspection.
+It’s a major red flag if the home inspector denies your request to follow them during the inspection.

 3. What does the home inspection cover?
 While thorough – covering heating and cooling systems to the foundation and insulation – there are some items that won’t be on the inspector’s checklist.
 It’s important to know what an inspector will and will not do.
 That way, you can call in the appropriate specialists if necessary.